The A.skate Foundation

 Mission Statement: A.skate - Autism.
 Skating with Kids through Acceptance, Therapy, and Education

-The A.skate Foundation is a registered 501c3 non profit that allows children with autism to be a part of our social world through skateboarding.
+The A.skate Foundation is an organization that allows children with autism to be a part of our social world through skateboarding.
 We hold clinics for children with autism at no cost to the families, give grants to children with autism for skateboard gear, as well as promote awareness and educate families about the skateboard industry.
 Five years ago 1:150 children were diagnosed with autism.
-Today 1:88 children are diagnosed with autism.
+Today 1:68 children are diagnosed with autism.

 Here are a few of the things that we do: